4kills/CLIAppTestingFramework/README.md

 from the jar directory and add that to your project.

 **IMPORTANT: Use the edu.kit.informatik.Terminal provided with this project/the jar.**
-This is both convenient, so you don't have to integrate the Terminal class anymore and it ensures smooth operation by this package.
+This is both convenient, so you don't have to integrate the Terminal class anymore, and it ensures smooth operation by this package.

 # Usage: